VENGEAANCE/100hoursproject/README.md

 -  Make sure that you have an active internet connection.
 -  If you see an error message, try checking the browser's console for more information about the issue.

+# Optimizations
+React for front end to make better use of state.